DLR-TS/odrSpiral/README.md

 ## Building
 ### Building on Unix
 With CMake as plattform-independent build tool **odrSpiral** can be configured for various native build environments.
 An exemplary configuration for Make under Unix:

 ```
 cd odrSpiral
 mkdir build
 cd build
 cmake ..
 ```

 To build the project afterwards run

 ```
 make
 ```

-If everything went fine you will find
+If everything went fine, you will find
 - the resulting static library in the `lib/` folder of the project root and
 - an `odrSpiralDemo` executable in the `bin/` folder.
   > Running it will result in a table of x/y values for a sample spiral.